louie8841/BaskinRobbins31Game/README.md

 # BaskinRobbins31Game

 ## What it is
-- Baskin Robbins 31 game made with python
+- Baskin Robbins 31 game made with python tkinter

 ## How to play Baskin Robbins 31 game
 1. Decide the order